castai/docs/docs/guides/start-saving-quickly.md

 You will have to get rid of your existing nodes and let CAST AI create an optimized state right away.
 This might cause some downtime depending on your workload configuration.

-For example, pick 50% of your nodes in one availability zone (AZ) or 20% of nodes if your external cluster is in a single AZ.
+For example, pick 50% of your nodes in one availability zone (AZ) or 20% of nodes if your connected cluster is in a single AZ.

 ```
 kubectl get nodes -Lfailure-domain.beta.kubernetes.io/zone --selector=eks.amazonaws.com/nodegroup-image